corscheid/corscheid.dev/src/content/posts/2025-09-27-astro-performance-gain.md

 Total: 81.81kB, 26.67kB transferred

 Note: This is approximately an 80% reduction in total content shipped!
-100% Reduction in JavaScript!
+And 100% Reduction in JavaScript!

 ### Performance